jeffry2k/FullStackApp/README.md

 # Note:

-To run this project you must have node and mongodb installed
+To run this project you must have node and mongodb installed on your PC

 # Project setup

-First, be sure that an instance of mongodb is running
+First, make sure that an instance of mongodb is running

 Then in the project directory, you can run:
 ```javascript